seacloud9/VRTK/DOCUMENTATION.md

 The GetControllerByIndex method returns the GameObject of a controller with a specific index.

+#### GetControllerOrigin/1

+  > `public override Transform GetControllerOrigin(GameObject controller)`

+  * Parameters
+   * `GameObject controller` - The controller to retrieve the origin from.
+  * Returns
+   * `Transform` - A Transform containing the origin of the controller.

+The GetControllerOrigin method returns the origin of the given controller.

 #### GetControllerLeftHand/1

   > `public override GameObject GetControllerLeftHand(bool actual = false)`